Luckily, even with more states cracking down on vape additives, terpene lovers have nothing to fear.

 Reading Time - 2.5 min

 In the wake of the Great Vape Scare, consumers are nervous about possible health risks associated with vaping (both nicotine and cannabis vape products).
 Because of this, certain additives and flavors are coming under fire.
 It’s important, however, to know exactly which items are harmful.
-Organic, filler-free, solvent-less terpenes used for flavor--
+Organic, filler-free, solvent-less terpenes used for flavor--like ours--are completely safe.

 But other chemical additives can pose a threat.